-Virgin Media offers the full complement of Sky Sports channels, plus ESPN.
-Customers can also sign up for the HD versions of Sky channels.
+Virgin Media offers the full complement of Sky Sports channels and their HD versions, plus ESPN.

-To watch standard Sky Sports channels with Virgin Media you’ll require the set top V box.
-These come with every Virgin Media TV package.
-If you want to see Sky Sports programming in HD, you will need the V HD box.
+To watch standard Sky Sports channels with Virgin Media you’ll require a Tivo set top box, which comes in 500GB or 1TB storage options.
+If you want to see Sky Sports programming in HD, though, you will need the V HD box.

 The price Virgin Media customers pay for Sky Sports 1 and 2 depends which TV package they are on.
 For instance, customers who take the TV ‘M’ package pay more than those on the 'M+', 'L' and 'XL' TV packs.

 Virgin Media TV subscribers can also choose to sign up to the Sky Sports Collection.
-This gets them Sky Sports 1, Sky Sports 2, Sky Sports 3 and Sky Sports 4.
+This gets them Sky Sports 1, Sky Sports 2, Sky Sports 3, Sky Sports 4 and Sky's dedicated F1 channel.
 Prices once again depend on the size of Virgin Media TV package that customers take.